DataSights Logo

 • 5 concurrent calls

-• Daily cap that depends on the app developer’s tier
+• Daily cap that depends on the app developer's tier (5,000 calls for Core tier and above; 1,000 calls for Starter tier)

-The daily cap is 5,000 calls for Core tier and above, and 1,000 calls for Starter-tier apps under the 2026 pricing model.
 A fourth limit applies at the app level: 10,000 calls per minute across all tenants the app is connected to.
 Well-built apps handle a 429 Too Many Requests response with exponential back-off and batched requests rather than failing.

 Multi-Entity Challenges